couchbaselabs/mini-hacks/kitchen-sync/swift/README.md

 ## Tutorial

-1. Open KitchenSync.xcodeproj with your XCode.
+1. Open KitchenSync.xcodeproj with your Xcode.

 2. Open the KitchenSync-Bridging-Header.h and add the following import statement: